oracle/node-oracledb/doc/api.md

 ## <a name="sodadatabaseclass"></a> 9.
 SodaDatabase Class

-SODA support in node-oracledb is in Preview status and should not be used in production.
-It will be supported with a future version of Oracle Client libraries.

 The SodaDatabase class is the top level object for node-oracledb SODA operations.
 A 'SODA database' is an abstraction, allowing access to SODA collections in that 'SODA database', which then allow access to